 Many fountains (it gets really hot there in summer)

 Schellen-Ursli Museum – this is probably more for Swiss people.
-It was a famous book with a boy who lived in this village.
-There is his museum and his house in Guarda 🙂
+It was a famous book about a boy who lived in this village.
+There is his museum and his house in Guarda.

 Enjoy a GPS guided power

 It is very important and useful to know that you can use a GPS-based Guarda village tour application which is an interactive way to discover the village.
 This is how this village puts itself to the next level, I love such care of their place and implementing new technological tools just to make a guest more welcome.
 You can find the app here: Guarda village app.
 There are over 15 selected locations that provide useful information about the village, the landscape, and any other interesting information about the art and crafts of the village.

 You can enjoy a sunny and sparkling day in the swiss village as you walk through the cobbled streets and lanes.
 Apart from taking a trip in the crisp mountain air, you can drink fresh tapped water from the springs.

 Check out traditional Swiss cuisine

 When you are visiting Guarda you should try some of the traditional dishes that the region provides.
 For lovers of meat, you can enjoy white veal sausages, thinly sliced smoked meats, venison among others.
 For vegetarians you are not left behind because you can enjoy a potato dish served with apple sauce, nut tart is also a perfect dessert choice.
 You should take time to check the weather patterns of the village before you visit and this will help you seek alternatives for bad weather.

 One of the places to do it in Guarda is called Hotel Meisser – one very cool thing about this hotel is that they have a Tesla destination charger.
 So if you drive electric and care about pristine Swiss Alps nature – have no worries to travel to this isolated small village, you are safe to get some juice.